MIRO / PRODUCT DESIGN

 THE OUTCOME

 The 3rd highest feature request on Miro's forums is delivered.
-Growing teams are much less likely to leave the platform.
+Nested folders allow teams to grow.

 Miro hero animation of folder hierarchy